FeatureBaseDB/www/content/blog/adding-rle-support.md

 And of course, unit tests.
 Roaring is central to Pilosa, so we test it as thoroughly as possible.
 The RLE work consists of 1500+ new lines of feature code, plus 2500+ new lines of unit tests.
 Although our Roaring package is feature complete, we still have a few tasks on the todo list:

+* Thorough benchmarking and testing on large, real data.
-* Expand fuzz testing for roaring.
+* Expand fuzz testing.
 * Examine inverted storage, for "sparse zeroes" data.
-* Thorough benchmarking and testing on large, real data.

 ### Departures from the spec
 Just for the sake of posterity: